orb-lang/helm/doc/md/helm/helm-db.md

 A run is simply everything which happens from starting helm to closing it\.

 At present, it's unclear to me precisely how to model this\.
-The model for the `repl` table is straightforward, although we're doing deduplication if a line is executed multiple times in a row, in a way we actually shouldn't: but conceptually, `repl` is a simple linear collection of lines executed from the helm\.
+The model for the `input` table is straightforward, although we're doing deduplication if a line is executed multiple times in a row, in a way we actually shouldn't: but conceptually, `input` is a simple linear collection of lines executed from the helm\.

 Runs, at a base level, are a collection of lines, but there is also metadata